Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 - Before you perform the cleaning, you will make a copy of the original data.
 - During cleaning, use the define-code-test framework and clearly document it.
 - Cleaning includes merging individual pieces of data according to the rules of [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).

+The result should be a high-quality and tidy master pandas DataFrame (or DataFrames, if appropriate).